CLEAR Expedited Airport & Stadium Security Program 2021 – Cost & Locations

 New CLEAR members can enroll here.
 You will need your SkyMiles account number.
 Existing members should add their SkyMiles account number to their current CLEAR account.
 The discounted rate will be applied for the next renewal.

 - Platinum, Gold, and Silver Medallion Members – $109/annually

-- Delta SkyMiles American Express Card Members – $109/annually
+- Delta SkyMiles American Express Card Members (as detailed above) – $109/annually

 - General SkyMiles Members – $119/annually